AqwamCreates/DataPredict-Neural/docs/API/Containers/BaseContainer.md

 #### Parameters:

-* ClassesList: The classes to be predicted by the container.
-Currently, it will generate prediction based on the last dimension.
-[Default: {}]

-* cutOffValue: The cutOffValue that classifies an output between two classes.
-[Default: 0]

 * timeDependent: An indicator that the container uses datasets that are time dependent.
 Enabling this will cause the container to always use slower backward propagation method.
 [Default: False]

 * parallelGradientDescent: An indicator that container will perform parallel gradient descent.
 See fastBackwardPropagate() function for more details.
 [Default: True]